gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <p>UID is a unique identifier for the Shoot cluster to avoid portability between Kubernetes clusters.
-It is used to compute unique hashes.</p>
+It is used to compute unique hashes.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>